 Trauma Sensitive Yoga (TSY) is a research-based practice that is intended to support people in therapy for trauma--one event, several or chronic trauma.
 Medical trauma, as well as physical, emotional and mental abuse trauma, social stigma trauma--all directly impact our relationships with ourselves and others.
 TSY allows survivors to experience sensation in the body through simple postures and in small groups in a trauma informed safe space.
+In this way, they may be able to begin to experience the relaxation response in their bodies and to become more available to what is happening in the present.
 Trauma Informed Yoga classes are available, too, for residential, recovery, or other like programs.
 Visit www.traumasensitiveyoga.com for research, samples, and information.

 Students often find out about TSY through their therapist, sometimes a dear friend.
 They contact me by phone or email and we talk about whether or not TSY seems like a good support at this time in their healing work.
 If it is, then I send a packet for them to complete with their therapist.